 Was I saved?
 Absolutely not.

-Because being a Christian is more than just saying a prayer and being baptized.
+Because being a Christian is more than just saying a prayer, reading some bible verses and being baptized.
 You have to really mean it.
 And I didn’t.
 I did it to make my mom happy.
 She didn’t seem to like me, and I desperately wanted her to.

 You see, when you come to Christ, you come on His terms, not your own.